-Input dataframe.
-Fig. 3 shows how a dataframe forms the input to the learning network.
-Assuming for instance that we use two per-slot inputs (CBIQ and ingress throughput) for each 1 ms slot, and that we want to classify a flow based on an arbitrary flow sub-interval of 100 ms, then the input dataframe size is 100 (slots per sub-interval) $\times$ 2 (input features).
-We normalize each dataframe by dividing each input value by its maximum value in the dataframe, thus obtaining a normalized value between 0 and 1.
+Inputs and outputs of the learning system.
+Fig. 4 provides an overview of the Dragonfly learning system.
+Assuming for instance that we use two per-slot inputs (CBIQ and ingress throughput) for each 1 ms slot, and that we want to classify a flow based on an arbitrary sub-interval of 100 ms, then the input dataframe size is 100 (slots per sub-interval) $\times$ 2 (input features).
+We normalize each dataframe by dividing each input value by its maximum value in the dataframe, thus obtaining a normalized value in [0,1].
+Then, at the end of the classification system, we obtain a number of outputs equal to the number of classified CCA flavors.
+For instance, if we have 3 CCA flavors, then we get 3 output values.
+The highest value corresponds to the most likely CCA flavor as determined by the system.